bootcnode/ansible-periodic-service/README.md

 By default the service runs in one of two modes:

 - **Changes mode**: Runs every 15 minutes for quick updates to specific changed directories
-- **Full mode**: Runs every 24 hours at 3 AM for complete system configuration
+- **Full mode**: Runs weekly on Sunday at 2 AM for complete system configuration

 Obviously those times are configurable, but those are the defaults.